arrpak/Master-in-Data-Science-1/README.md

-# My Data Science portfolio
+# My Master of Data Science Portfolio

-This repository contains some Data Science examples and projects
+This repository contains Master Data Science exercises and projects